Uberspace/lab/source/guide_wordpress-bedrock.rst

 You can use Roots' `Salt-Creator <https://roots.io/salts.html>`_ to generate the Salts.

 .. note:: You can leave the ``WP_ENV`` Setting on ``development`` for now, but don't forget to set it on ``production`` when launching your site.
-  See the _Bedrock-Documentation for more Info on Environment-Settings
+  See the Bedrock-Documentation_ for more Info on Environment-Settings

 You now need to set your :manual:`document root <web-documentroot>` to the ``bedrock/web/`` directory.
 To do this, we delete the standard document root folder and create a symlink instead.

 .. code-block:: console
- :emphasize-lines: 1,2

  [isabell@stardust ~]$ rm -r /var/www/virtual/$USER/html
  [isabell@stardust ~]$ ln -s /var/www/virtual/$USER/bedrock/web /var/www/virtual/$USER/html